crosetto/AutomaticDifferentiation/README.md

     return expr_times<T1, T2 >();}
 ```
 Notice that there's no data members.
 The object functions representing the operations are stateless,
 and all the information needed to parse an expression is contained in its type.
-Furthermore they are of literal type,
-and their default construction is free.
 So far so good, we can evaluate expressions at compile time or run time

 ```C++